Intent

 • Discover and develop an appreciation for cultural differences and structures in the language studied.

-To ensure high standards of teaching and learning in MFL, we implement a curriculum that is progressive throughout Key Stage Two.
+We implement a curriculum that is progressive from Year 3 to Year 6.
 MFL is taught every other half term, covering one unit per half term, with a fifteen minute ‘French Focus’ weekly.
-This is to ensure knowledge, understanding of basic skills is thoroughly embedded, and children are confident speakers of another language.
+This is to ensure knowledge and understanding of basic skills is thoroughly embedded.
+Teachers use the CGP Salut programme to support the planning and implementation of MFL.

 The weekly ‘French Focus’ enables pupils to continuously practise and embed previously taught knowledge, in particular when MFL is not being taught during a half term, through repetition of spoken and written language.
 It emphasises the core units being revisited on a regular basis so children can build on their basic understanding throughout the different year groups.